GenAI-Learning-Lab/genai-bytes/convolutional_neural_networks/03_feature_extraction_cnn.md

 **Key Takeaway:**
 CNNs overcome the limitations of FCNs for images by using **convolutional filters** to process images **locally**.
 This preserves vital spatial information and allows the network to efficiently learn and detect basic patterns (like edges, corners, textures) across the image.

-🔗 Watch this [video](https://drive.google.com/file/d/1-EzM1EKFmdXyEBaf2zBz2egFYwfi4Hze/view?usp=sharing) to learn more about image convolution and feature extraction.
+🔗 Watch this short MIT lecture [video](https://drive.google.com/file/d/1-EzM1EKFmdXyEBaf2zBz2egFYwfi4Hze/view?usp=sharing) to learn more about image convolution and feature extraction.

 **Next Up:** What kinds of features do these filters actually learn?
 And how do layers of convolutions build up complex understanding?
 Stay tuned! 🤔